zakirullin/cognitive-load/README.md

 > **The best components are those that provide powerful functionality yet have simple interface.**
 John K. Ousterhout

-The interface of UNIX File I/O is very simple.
-It has only five basic I/O calls:
+The interface of the UNIX I/O is very simple.
+It has only five basic calls:
 ```python
 open(path, flags, permissions)
 read(fd, buffer, count)